ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Heroku And The Database

-First I logged into heroku and created a new app called note-groups.
+First I logged into Heroku and created a new app called note-groups.

 ![New options](readme_folder/creating_database/heroku-1.png)

 ![Note group app created](readme_folder/creating_database/heroku-2.png)

-After this I went to the settings tab and began to adding my config vars.
+After this, I went to the settings tab and began to add my config vars.

 ![List on my config vars](readme_folder/creating_database/heroku-3.png)

-Once all the details are filled out, I moved onto the deployment phase.
-The first step of this is to connect Heroku to my GitHub account, find my repo, then connect to it.
+Once all the details were filled out, I moved on to the deployment phase.
+The first step is to connect Heroku to my GitHub account, find my repo, and then connect to it.

 ![GitHub account connected to Heroku](readme_folder/creating_database/heroku-4.png)

-I decided to include automatic deploys from main due to it saving me the effort to do so later if I need to make further changes.
+I decided to include automatic deploys from the main due to it saving me the effort to do so later if I need to make further changes.

 ![Automatic deploy activated](readme_folder/creating_database/heroku-5.png)

-After this I ran the console and added my tables to the database.
+After this, I ran the console and added my tables to the database.
 This is done with the command:

 ![Console](readme_folder/creating_database/heroku-6.png)